expo/expo/docs/pages/versions/unversioned/sdk/filesystem.md

 ### `FileSystem.downloadAsync(uri, fileUri, options)`

 Download the contents at a remote URI to a file in the app's file system.
+The directory for a local file uri must exist prior to calling this function.

 #### Example